unicode-org/conformance/README.md

 #### Test generator updates
 Expected values for tests are obtained from several places:

-* the preferred sources are generated directly from CLDR data, not mediated by ICU libraries.
+* The preferred sources are generated directly from CLDR data, rather than being mediated by ICU libraries.
 These test files are generated by programs run within the CLDR directories and are updated with each CLDR release.